Ada-Developers-Academy/C3Projects--VideoStoreAPI/jeris_notes.md

 - ROUTES controller.customers is executing in the context of the .get, not in the context of controller
   - using controller.customers.bind(controller) will bind the context to the controller object
   - or you can use `controller.thing` instead of `this.thing`

+### Jeri's notes about fixing the sql error handler

+hmmmm

+.